NativeScript/firebase/packages/firebase-auth/README.md

 	.catch((error) => {});
 ```

-#### Sign up a user with email and password
+#### Create a user account with email and password
-To sign up a user with an email and password, call the `createUserWithEmailAndPassword` method on the FirebaseAuth instance(`firebase().auth()`) passing it the user's email and secure password.

-createUserWithEmailAndPassword() or sign in to an existing account with signInWithEmailAndPassword().

 > **Note** To authenticate a user with email and password, enable `Email/Password` sign-in provider Firebase Console following the steps below: <br> 1.
 Go to Firebase Console. <br> 2.
 Click on your project. <br> 3.
 On the left sidebar, select `Authentication`. <br> 4.
 Click on the `Sign-in method` tab. <br> 5.
 Click on the `Email\password` provider. <br> 5.
 Turn `Enable` switch on.

-### Registration
+Next, to create a user account with an email and password, call the `createUserWithEmailAndPassword` method on the FirebaseAuth instance(`firebase().auth()`) passing it the user's email and secure password.

 ```ts
 import { firebase } from '@nativescript/firebase-core';